-The principal activities of the Company is those of trading of tyres and raw materials including rubber, oil and oil based derivatives.
+The principal activities of the Company are those of trading of tyres and raw materials including rubber, oil and oil based derivatives.
+The Company had ceased its business operation since 28 February 2022.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (a) Basis of preparation